about me page tips for coaches

 Whatever you add to your About Me Page, point out WHY those things are precious to your clients (remember your bestie from #1 above?).

-For example, if you’re trained in walking meditation, definitely tell a little story of how this lead to a major break-through for one past client.
+For example, if you’re trained in walking meditation, definitely share your story of how this led technique led to a breakthrough for one past client.

 More content ideas (just pick among the best relevant ones):